 For example, a bank will pay you interest when you deposit your money in a high-yield savings account.
 The bank pays you to hold and use your money to invest in other transactions.
 Conversely, if you borrow money to pay for a large expense, the lender will charge you interest on top of the amount you borrowed.

 How interest works when borrowing

 Whenever you borrow money, you are required to pay that base amount (the principal) back to your lender.
-In addition, you will be required to pay your lender the interest set for the loan.
+In addition, you will be required to pay your lender the interest, which is typically an annual percentage of the principal, set for the loan.
 These loans come in many forms.
 You may encounter them in the form of credit cards, car loans, mortgages, personal loans and more.
 Understanding how the interest terms and repayment requirements work is important.

 You can use Bankrate’s loan calculator to estimate how much interest you would pay on a loan.

-Typically, banks use a number of different factors to determine your interest rate, including your credit score and debt-to-income ratio.
+Typically, banks use a number of different factors to determine your interest rate, including your credit score and debt-to-income ratio, which signal the risk of lending to you.
 It also depends on the type of lending, such as a credit card or a home loan.
 On top of this, commercial lenders usually also charge a separate fee for establishing a loan with a customer.